Awards and Accomplishments

 In addition to his academic research experience, Dr. Yenugonda has worked on several pharmaceutical drug developmental projects and is the inventor on several patents and patent applications.

 Dr. Yenugonda’s long-standing interest is in the development of novel safe and effective CNS bioavailable small molecule inhibitors for clinically validated therapeutic targets in brain cancer.
 In addition, he is interested in developing small molecule inhibitors for DNA damage-repair proteins to overcome tumor resistance to alkylating anticancer drugs.
 He believes that, by applying several methods such as multi-targeted and biomarker-based drug development, and tumor-targeted nano-drug formulations, the therapeutic index of anticancer drugs against brain cancer will improve.
-His unique perspective and experience in the fields of CNS drug development and cancer biology will help advance ongoing translational neuro-oncological drug discovery projects at the John Wayne Cancer Institute.
+His unique perspective and experience in the fields of CNS drug development and cancer biology will help advance ongoing translational neuro-oncological drug discovery projects at the Saint John’s Cancer Institute.
 Additionally, he will collaborate with PNI’s clinical medical specialists, to implement novel therapeutic strategies for treating brain cancer and other neuro-oncology related diseases.

 Postdoctoral Research Training, Cancer Nanotechnology, Department of Oncology, GUMC, Washington DC